uib/w3.uib.no/README.txt

 The 'doc' directory contains further information you might want to read first.
 The 'doc/development-setup.md' explains the details on how to set up your development environment.
-An up-to-date HTML version of the docs should always be available at <http://phpdoc.devapp.uib.no/w3/> (only available on certian networks within UiB).
+An up-to-date HTML version of the docs should always be available at <http://phpdoc.devapp.uib.no/w3/> (only available on certain networks within UiB).